-As the founder and head of AMG, it fell upon me to do something with these elevator-music late-night wonders, and so I held my nose and just did it.
-This was years before I could openly admit to myself that I actually liked some elevator music when in the right mood.
+As the founder and head of AMG, it fell upon me to do

+something with these elevator-music late-night wonders, and so I held my nose and just did it myself.
+This was years before I could openly admit to myself that I 9when in the right mood) actually liked some elevator music.
 Anyway, that is off topic.

-The bottom line here is that I wrote the biographies and went through the album chronology of many of these easy-listening singers and groups that seemingly only appear selling their special kind of romantic elevator music through late night TV commercials, and this included the singer Englebert Humperdinck.
+The bottom line here is that I wrote the biographies and went through the album chronology of many of these easy-listening singers and groups that seemingly only appear (selling their special kind of romantic elevator music) through late night TV commercials, and this included the singer Englebert Humperdinck.
 And that completes the prolog for this story.
-On to our yearly family vacation.
+Now, on to our yearly family vacation.